*Soap opera announcer voice* And today on Flash Fiction Friday, we now resume our story of “Any Response”.

 “You left!”
 I rage, glaring daggers into those emerald eyes I once thought contained the next sixty years of my life.
 “The best thing we can do is move on and try to forget all this happened.
 If I’d ever known saying those words would cause a riff, by God I would’ve never said them.
 But I’ll never be able to continue on as if you didn’t leave, Graham.
 You can’t just shed a little light on a period of darkness and hope it’ll be all fine and dandy.
 You of all people should know love doesn’t work like that.”

 “Are you honestly comparing us to my parents?
 Jamie, I’d never cheat on you.
 I’d never start a new family and only come back to you when I wanted something.
 Can’t you see I’m all in?
 Don’t you want that?
 Isn’t that why you told me in the first place?”

 Blowing the bangs out of my eyes, I sneer.
 “Yeah, you could have fooled me about being all in.
 You loved me so darn much that you disappeared.
-Like your entire existence and all those feelings I had to you were just some figment of my imagination.”
+Like your entire existence and all those feelings I had for you were just some figment of my imagination.”
 My words are full of ice, leaving Graham frozen in silence.

 His eyes go downcast, contemplating my words.
 “Did you ever once think that I was scared?
 That maybe Mom and Dad’s fiasco of a marriage’s made me gun-shy about the whole love thing?”

 This bullet of a admittance hits me square in the heart.
 I, of all people, should’ve known this about him.

 “But, more than that,” he says, his eyes finally meeting mine, “did you ever once think that I felt the same way about you?”